-Fields says this method is completely safe to use with children and pets.
-Plus, instead of smelling like heavy detergents and must (as would happen when you use a carpet cleaner), the carpets will smell like nothing at all!
+Fields says this method is completely safe to use around children and pets.
+Plus, instead of smelling like heavy detergents, the carpets will smell like nothing at all!

-- Vinegar, dish soap, and water.
-Stir one tablespoon of dish soap into one quart of warm water, then add 1/4 teaspoon of white vinegar.
+- Vinegar: Stir one tablespoon of dish soap into one quart of warm water, then add 1/4 teaspoon of white vinegar.
 This is a good overall cleaner.
 Be sure to test the solution on a small, inconspicuous spot on your carpet before applying it to the stain.

 - Club soda: Club soda works as a cleanser when it is spritzed on carpet.
 It’s great for removing blood and wine stains.
 Apply a small amount of soda on the stain, then using a dry cloth or a paper towel, blot the surface until the stain is lifted.
 Rub rather than scrub the carpet fibers.

 You can wash the carpet using a mixture of warm water and a few drops of Castile soap.
 Using a clean cloth, scrub the carpet with the solution, and blot the surface using a dry towel to soak up as much water as possible.

-Yes, cleaning with snow is an option during the winter months.
-As it turns out, the icy white precipitation that is the bane of our existence come February is actually one of nature’s best cleansers.
+Yes, cleaning with snow is an option during the winter months!
+As it turns out, the icy white precipitation is actually one of nature’s best cleansers.
 Who knew?

 This cleaning hack works best on smaller rugs that are handmade or antique wool, but you can also clean larger, heavier rugs if you have a few helping hands.
-Use dry, powdery snow for the best results.
+Use dry, freshly fallen powdery snow for the best results.

 Here’s how to deep clean carpet with snow in five easy steps: